r-kowalczyk/markdown-cv/index.md

 ## Currently

-Data Scientist at the Spatial Data Unit, Department for Levelling Up, Housing and Communities, HMG
+Data Scientist at the Spatial Data Unit, Department for Levelling Up, Housing and Communities (DLUHC), HMG

 ### Specialised in